Leica D-LUX 5 vs Sony HX95

 It is notable that the D-LUX 5 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D-LUX 5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the D-LUX 5 and HX95 can be found, respectively, in the Leica D-LUX 5 Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica D-LUX 5 and the Sony HX95?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.